alema-r/Alessandro-Marcolini-Oniro/docs/blueprints/smart-panel.rst

 Add Bluetooth firmware
 ----------------------
-Due to licensing details, All Scenarios OS cannot provide the firmware file for the on-board Bluetooth controller.
+Due to licensing details, |main_project_name| cannot provide the firmware file for the on-board Bluetooth controller.
 However, user may download and install it manually.